JanusGraph/janusgraph/docs/operations/batch-processing.md

 - Maintain a list of what data is needed.
   Once the list reaches a certain size, execute a batched backend query to fetch all of it at once.

 The first option tends to be more responsive and consume less memory because the query can emit the first results very early without waiting for larger batches of queries to complete.
+It however sends many small queries to the storage backend for traversals that traverse a high number of vertices which leads to poor performance.
-This is also the option that JanusGraph uses by default.
+That is why JanusGraph uses batch processing by default.
-The second option can be configured in multiple ways which are explained below.
+Both of these options are described in greater detail below, including information about configuring batch processing.

+!!! note
+    The default setting was changed in version 1.0.0.
+    Older versions of JanusGraph used no batch processing (first option) by default.

 ## No Batch Processing
-This is the default configuration of JanusGraph.
 In terms of graph traversals, the execution of queries is loosely coupled to the principle of Depth-First-Search.